Michael Grandage: Michael Grandage Company (MGC)

 Further theatre work in 2015/16 included a co-production with Emily Dobbs of Richard Greenberg's The Dazzle starring Andrew Scott and David Dawson, directed by Simon Evans at Found 111 and a co-production with Phil McIntyre of 30 Million Minutes, a one-woman show starring Dawn French, directed by Michael Grandage.
-This toured the UK and played in the West End twice before being broadcast on BBC Four.
+This toured the UK and played in the West End twice, before being broadcast on BBC Four.

 In 2016, MGC produced Eugene O'Neill's Hughie on Broadway starring Forest Whitaker.
-Following this, Bierman left the company and producer Nick Frankfort joined alongside Executive Director Stella McCabe.
+Following this, MGC expanded its activities while producer James Bierman left the company and producer Nick Frankfort joined alongside Stella McCabe as Executive.
 In addition to producing work in all media, MGC now offers a General Management service as well as looking after a select group of creative practitioners.

 In 2017, the company produced Labour of Love, a new play by James Graham in a co-production with Headlong.
 Directed by Jeremy Herrin and starring Martin Freeman and Tamsin Greig, this critically acclaimed production went on to win the 2017 Olivier Award for Best New Comedy.

 In 2018, they continued their commitment to quality work at affordable prices in the West End presenting Red by John Logan and The Lieutenant of Inishmore by Martin McDonagh – both directed by Grandage.
 Also in 2018, MGC announced a new film in development based on David Pitts' book Jack and Lem: The Untold Story of an Extraordinary Friendship.